cdapio/coopr/docs/docs/source/rest/clusters.rst

 status, actionstatus, and action.

-The status can be one of pending, active, incomplete, and terminated. pending means there is some actions pending, active means the cluster is active and can be used, incomplete means there was some previous action failure so the cluster may not be usable, but is deletable, and terminated means the cluster is inaccessible and all nodes have been removed.
+The status can be one of pending, active, incomplete, and terminated.
+Pending means there is some actions pending, active means the cluster is active and can be used, incomplete means there was some previous action failure so the cluster may not be usable, but is deletable, and terminated means the cluster is inaccessible and all nodes have been removed.